-- a) Response to CRU consultations: historically ESB Networks did not make responses to CRU consultations publicly available on the ESB Networks website, however we have started to publish our CRU consultation responses from 2021 onwards on our new ESB Networks website and it is proposed that in future, all such responses would be available on the ESB Networks website unless the content is deemed confidential in nature.
-This will ensure that ESB Networks' views and proposals on regulatory matters are easily accessible and transparent for the public and will help to better inform our customers and the market on policy development. - b) ESB Networks DAC website: To provide the public with a greater insight into the independent governance structures and decision making of the Board by means of the ESB networks website.
-This could include the role of the Board, Board member profiles, Board Code of Conduct and matters reserved to the Board for decision. - c) Code of Practice for the Governance of State Bodies: ESB Group companies must comply in all material respects with the Code of Practice for the Governance of State Bodies 2016, a framework for the application of best practice in corporate governance by commercial State bodies.
-We propose that ESB Networks could make available to CRU a copy of its annual signoff in the Code of Practice.
+- a) Response to CRU consultations: All ESB Networks responses to CRU publications are now publicly available on the ESB Networks website, unless the content is deemed confidential in nature, to ensure that ESB Networks' views and proposals on regulatory matters are easily accessible and transparent for the public. - b) ESB Networks DAC website: To provide the public with a greater insight into the independent governance structures and decision making of the Board by means of the ESB networks website.
+This could include the role of the Board, Board member profiles, Board Code of Conduct and matters reserved to the Board for decision.

+c) Code of Practice for the Governance of State Bodies: ESB Group companies must comply in all material respects with the Code of Practice for the Governance of State Bodies 2016, a framework for the application of best practice in corporate governance by commercial State bodies.
+We propose that ESB Networks could make available to CRU a copy of its annual signoff on the Code of Practice.